It is easy enough to be pleasant

 Until it is tried by fire,

-And the life that is worth the honor on earth,
+And the life that is worth the honour on earth

 Is the one that resists desire.